 Students are reviewed for academic probation at the end of each semester.
-Students will be placed on probation if they fail to complete a satisfactory number of hours in any given semester and/or their cumulative GPA falls within the "Probation" levels in the "Minimum Grade Point Requirements" table below.
-These students will receive probation letters from the Dean of the College.
-In addition, advisement before registration will be mandated.

-Students on probation must make satisfactory progress in their next semester or they will be subject to academic dismissal (i.e., two consecutive probationary semesters will subject students to dismissal proceedings).
+Students will be placed on probation if they fail to complete a satisfactory number of hours in any given semester and/or their cumulative GPA falls below 2.00.
+These students will receive probation letters from the Dean of Curriculum and Academic Services.
+The letter will also recommend that the student take such actions as seeking advisement or counseling and reviewing work schedules.
+Students placed on academic probation will be required to receive advisement before registration.
+Students on probation must make satisfactory progress in their next semester or they will be dismissed (i.e., two consecutive probationary semesters will subject students to dismissal proceedings).
 Unless otherwise stipulated by the Academic Standards Committee or otherwise noted in this Bulletin, students on probation are not precluded from participation in college-sponsored co-curricular activities.